|Nutritional Guidelines (per serving)|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you'd like to make it more of a full meal, add your sesame baked tofu to a vegetarian stir-fry, or just about any kind of noodle dish or serve it alongside an Asian rice salad or fried rice.
+If you'd like to make it more of a full meal, add your sesame baked tofu to a vegetarian stir-fry, serve with vegetable tempura, or just about any kind of noodle dish or serve it alongside an Asian rice salad or fried rice.

 Prepare your tofu; this one will taste best if you press the tofu first.